 CORS on WCF

-For WCF service you have to develop new behavior and include it in the endpoint configuration:
+For WCF service you have to develop a custom behavior and include it in the endpoint configuration:

 public class CustomHeaderMessageInspector : IDispatchMessageInspector